History:

 Linc Lackey: Bass Guitar

-Dick Terranova: Lead Guitar, Rhythm Guitar
+Dick Terranova: Lead and Rhythm Guitars, Slide Guitar (10)

 Joe Kelly: Flute